• Skip to primary navigation

 Here are the ingredients you will need to make this 4 ingredient cobbler.
 Make sure to scroll down to the recipe card for the full detailed ingredient measurements.

-• Canned peaches in light syrup- You will need one can of peaches in light syrup for this recipe.
+• Canned peaches in light syrup- You will need two can of peaches in light syrup for this recipe.
 I usually like to slice my canned peaches in half so they’re thinner but you don’t have to.
+Make sure to use one can with the syrup and one can without the syrup

 This is how you can make your own cake mix cobbler.
 Make sure to scroll down to the recipe card for the full detailed instructions!

-1. Pour the peaches and the syrup into an 8×8 baking pan.
+1. Pour the peaches and the liquid syrup into an 8×8 baking pan.
+Make sure to use one can with the syrup and one can without the syrup.

-3. Evenly distribute the butter on top, sprinkle with a little cinnamon, and bake!
+3. Evenly distribute the sliced butter on top, sprinkle with a little cinnamon, and bake!
+Feel free to cover your pan with some foil if you notice the top of the cobbler browning too quickly.

 4. Enjoy your homemade crumble with a scoop or two of ice cream and thank me later 🙂